lazzerex/pixel-forge/README.md

 **Forge your images into any format with blazing speed**

-A high-performance command-line image converter and processor built with Rust.
+A high-performance image converter and processor built with Rust.
 PixelForge transforms your images between multiple formats with support for batch processing, resizing, and quality control - all at incredible speeds.
+Available both as a command-line tool and Windows desktop application.

 ## Features